Skip to content

 Key takeaways

-• First call to final walk-through is typically 8–18 weeks
+• First call to final walk-through typically runs 8–18 weeks

-• Permits and lead times dominate the front end
+• Permits, HOA review, and material lead times dominate the front end

-• Install itself is a small fraction of the total
+• The install itself is only a small fraction of total elapsed time

 FAQ